Aromasin 25 mg side Effects on Female

 1. Will I get withdrawal symptoms or other unwanted effects on discontinuing Aromasin?

 Women experience withdrawal symptoms when stopping Aromasin therapy.
-Withdrawal symptoms are the symptom that occurs on treatment discontinuation.
+Withdrawal symptoms are symptom that occurs upon treatment discontinuation.
 In clinical trials, Exemestane users do not report withdrawal symptoms.
-However, treatment discontinuation may result in the worsening of the condition.
+However, discontinuation of treatment may result in worsening of the condition.
 You may also develop more symptoms associated with the condition.
 These symptoms shouldn’t be mistaken for withdrawal symptoms.
 So, it would be best if you stopped taking Exemestane 25mg.
-But make sure you inform your doctor about this.
-Your doctor may suggest an alternative medication to help you prevent the worsening of the condition as well as prevent any additional symptoms.
+However, be sure to inform your doctor about this.
+Your doctor may suggest an alternative medication to help prevent the worsening of the condition and to prevent any additional symptoms.

 • What are the side effects of Aromasin 15 mg in males?

 Aromasin is a breast cancer medicine approved for use only in women who have gone through menopause.
 However, the aromatase inhibitor may be prescribed off-label for males.
-Here label means using the medicine for a purpose other than what has been approved by the FDA or food and drug administration.
+Here, the label refers to using the medicine for a purpose other than what has been approved by the FDA, or the Food and Drug Administration.
 Aromasin tablets may be taken off the label to treat breast cancer in men.
-If you wish to know more about the use of Aromain in men, visit your doctor.
+If you wish to know more about the use of Aromasin in men, visit your doctor.

 • Is there anything I can use to reduce the risk of unwanted effects?

-Here it is important to understand that different factors may increase your risk of side effects from Aromasin, including medical issues you may have or other drugs you take.
+Here, it is essential to understand that various factors may increase your risk of side effects from Aromasin, including pre-existing medical conditions or other medications you are taking.
 The risk of some unwanted effects associated with Exemestane may be lowered with certain treatments.
 For instance, you may be prescribed to take a calcium or vitamin D supplement during breast cancer treatment.
 This causes a significant reduction in bone loss.

 Archives